DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 When you speak to us, we can also tell you if you're eligible for a [teacher training adviser](/teacher-training-advisers).

-## Step 2: find out about fees and financial support
+## 2. Find out about fees and financial support

 Teacher training fees for non-UK candidates vary between training providers.